 Currently all girls start the preparation of their Key Stage 4 pathway in Year 9.
 Girls will be able to make individual and guided choices as to whether they step up in Years 10 and 11 to study for the Separate Sciences and obtain three GCSE qualifications or proceed with studying for the Combined Science qualification and obtain two GCSE qualifications.
 This choice depends on the individual and takes into account not only their academic ability, but also their passions and future goals as an individual.

 Aside from academic work, the Science department offers extracurricular activities through our Junior and Senior Science Club and national schemes such as the CREST award.
-This is also extended to the Junior Department within the school to help build links to allow for a smoother transition from Year 6 to Year 7.
+This is also extended to the Prep School to help build links to allow for a smoother transition from Year 6 to Year 7.
 Girls also take part in external competitions such as Salter’s Chemistry and SATRO problem solving to name but a few.
 Throughout the school year the girls will also be given the opportunity to attend trips into London to the Science Museum, Natural History Museum, IMAX and other sites of interest, for example Nower Wood, to enhance their fieldwork skills and awareness of the Science that is all around them.